No-Upfront Website Development

 Outcome:

-"Being able to see and test the website before paying anything gave me confidence after my previous bad experience."
+"Being able to see and test the website before paying anything gave me confidence."

 Case 2